 In this article we’ll demonstrate how to do keyword research in a creative and thorough way.
-Well discuss keyword research tools, and answer some keyword research questions.
+We’ll discuss keyword research strategies and tools, and answer some keyword research questions.

-Researching keywords for your SEO playbook involves contending with and delving within the adaptive intelligence of search engines like Bing and Google.
+Researching keywords for your SEO strategy involves contending with and delving within the adaptive intelligence of search engines like Bing and Google.

 These companies employee genius AI and algorithms to match people with what they’re looking for and send them where they’re looking to go.
 To gain any meaningful results in such a stormy sea, you have to pay close attention and do your best to measure the waves and tides to bring your ship into harbor successfully (if you’ll accept all the nautical themes).

 How SEO changes both for your business, your competitors, and the internet at large is something the clever content marketer will keep an eye on at all times, as it both directly and indirectly relates to his own SEO marketing strategy.
 Since so many companies are optimizing for their own keywords left and right, the keyword rankings are constantly changing.

 Here are some critical research points to hit in the quest to find the right keywords and successfully rank for them.

 There are plenty of tools out there for keyword research, but starting off with the right one can make all the difference in determining your success.

 Google Keyword Planner has been one of the most trusted and well-known keyword analysis tools among digital marketing and SEO professionals for a long time.
 The main purpose of using the keyword planner tool is to access the average monthly search volume of relevant keywords.
 This helps you determine the profitability of your targeted keywords or key phrases.
 Here is a screen shot of the Google Keyword Planner dashboard.